Will-S-Dev/Unity-Parkour-Example/README.md

 -Jump towards obstacles and ledges to vault or climb respectively

-- Run towards walls diagonally to wallrun
+-Run towards walls diagonally to wallrun